mohamed-services/mnn/README.md

 you can feed the outputs of the multidimensional layer to itself multiple times before passing the outputs to the next layer

-this implementation is in TensorFlow, but you can convert it to PyTorch very easily
+this implementation supports TensorFlow, PyTorch and JAX backends, you pick the backend when you build the layer

 In this implementation every node is connected to itself multiple times which is inefficient in the parallel mode